 * * *

-Yaksha smiled and slammed shut the door of the washing machine.
-Thelxiepeia and Peisonoe had gone through their entire wardrobe trying to find something to wear last night and it had taken Yaksha more than an hour to collect the discarded clothing that had been discarded and trampled underfoot in their frenzy to prepare for the ball.
+Yaksha slammed shut the door of the washing machine.
+Thelxiepeia and Peisonoe had gone through their entire wardrobe trying to find something to wear last night and it had taken Yaksha more than an hour to collect the scattered crumpled clothing that had been discarded and trampled underfoot in their frenzy to prepare for the ball.

-"Namtar did say he'd arranged for someone to keep an eye on you," she told Ganesa.
-"I had no idea he was planning to set you up like that!
-He spoke highly of Hanuman, which probably means the man's a rogue.
-Young and probably a bit too full of himself?"
+“Namtar said he’d arranged for someone to keep an eye on you,” Yaksha told Ganesa.
+“I had no idea he was planning to set you up like that!
+He spoke highly of Hanuman, which probably means the man’s a rogue.
+Young and a bit too full of himself?”

 “He made that dance floor his own,” Ganesa said wistfully.
 “I feel bad for embarrassing him like that.”

-"Never mind," Yaksha said, patting Ganesa's head in a thoroughly-condescending manner.
-"You can apologise later.
-He should be here soon."
+“Never mind,” Yaksha said, patting her head in a thoroughly-condescending manner.
+“You can apologise later.
+He should be here soon.”

 “What!?” exclaimed Ganesa.
 “Hanuman’s coming here?”

-"It's all rather romantic," sighed Yaksha.
-"Aglaope saw him clutching your discarded footwear and it reminded her of that old folk story.
-What was it?"
+“It’s all rather romantic,” Yaksha said dreamily.
+“Aglaope saw him clutching your discarded footwear and it reminded her of that old folk story.
+What was it?”